Our small garden has limitations and constraints but in no way does it limit one’s creativity and personal expression.

 All along the left side is a Belgian espalier of apples and pears.
 This aesthetic feature not only functions as a fence, it is productive and easy to maintain as compared to regular fruit trees.

-As you walk along, you pass a David Austen rose on your right, a fig tree, a tree peony and you come upon the side porch.
+As you walk along, you pass a David Austen “Boscobel”rose and a R.’Leda‘ on your right, a fig tree, a tree peony and you come upon the side porch.
 Citrus, rosemary, olive and agapanthus are maintained in pots.
 A wisteria underplanted with hellebores scrambles up the porch softening the concrete structure.

-The side path ends in another New Dawn rose arbor.
+The side path ends in another climbing rose – David Austin’s Strawberry Hill arbor.

 Proceed into the herb garden with culinary and medicinal herbs.
 Several of which are mentioned in Shakespeare’s plays.
 There is also a potager with cool weather greens.
 The rain barrel in this area is used to water all the pots and the potager.
 The rest of the garden is seldom watered, as the plants are expected to be hardy.

-Stepping down from here is the gazebo.
-This provides a perfect garden extension to our living area.
+Stepping down from here is the pergola with native wisteria sprawling over it.
+This feature provides a perfect garden extension to our living area.

 The fountain is an appealing water feature and the trough contains miniature water lilies.